ablanco1950/Fracture.v1i_Reduced_Yolov10/README.md

 python pip-script.py install --upgrade ultralytics

-In other case if you have not yolov10 installed yet, install it following the instructions given at:
+In other case, if you have not yolov10 installed yet, install it following the instructions given at:

 https://blog.roboflow.com/yolov10-how-to-train/